-The surface of the road (A830 road) is asphalted.
+The road (A830 road) is totally paved.
 The drive is definitely worth it.
 A drive not to be missed!
 The drive takes in historic sites as well as beautiful Scottish countryside.
 Dotted with small Scottish towns and with no shortage of scenery, the aptly named Road to the Isles is one of Scotland's most beautiful drives.
 The views are spectacular on a fine day (or dramatic if weather not so fine).
 Here you will see some of the most spectacular scenery in the world - from sandy beaches to dramatic hills - green woodlands, heather moors, unforgettable sea views with magnificent sunsets over the Isles of Rum, Eigg, Muck, Canna, Skye and the remote wilderness of Knoydart.